 I have been a member of the Native Peoples' Wildlife

 Management Working Group of The Wildlife Society since 2007.
-I currently serve on the Native Student Professional Development Program Committee for the working group. |
+I have served in various roles, such as the Native Student Professional Development Program Committee for the working group. |

 Yurok language |